Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="overview">3.
 Project Overview: Setting Clear Project Goals</h2>

-Clearly communicate your vision with the website, focusing on what your current site lacks and what you’re trying to achieve with your new site.
-Help potential design agencies understand the desired outcome as they're reading through the rest of your RFP.
+Clearly communicate your vision with the project, focusing on what your current site lacks and what you’re trying to achieve with your new site.
+Help design agencies understand the desired outcome as they're reading through the rest of your RFP.
 There's a lot that you can say when it comes to your business and its current challenges.
 Don't worry if you're noticing this section becoming bulky - it might be tough unraveling your business' pain points but it helps tremendously when you're writing your website design RFP.
 By communicating your pain points to your vendors, it'll set you up for success in the collaboration since you’re already aligned.

 ### Brief